luigiselmi/algorithms/README.md

 $ mkdir -p target/classes

 ```
 In order to compile the Java code you need the [algs4.jar](https://algs4.cs.princeton.edu/code/) Java library to be added to the classpath.
 In the example the library is in the *lib* folder.
-Since the Java compiler doesn't find recursively all the Java files by itself you need to add a bash command
+Since the Java compiler doesn't find recursively all the Java files by itself you need to add a bash find command

 ```
- javac -cp lib/algs4.jar -d target/classes $(find ./src/main/java -name '*.java')
+ javac -cp lib/algs4.jar -d target/classes $(find src/main/java -name '*.java')

 ```

-In order to execute a Java class, from the project root folder, you need to add the compiled classed and the  java library that can be downloaded from the book's web page.
+In order to execute a Java class, from the project root folder, you need to add the compiled classes and the algs4.jar library to the classpath.
+As an example the command

 ```
-$ java -cp "../algs4/lib/algs4.jar;target/classes/" fundamentals.StandardInput < resources/searching/tinyTale.txt
+$ java -cp "lib/algs4.jar;target/classes" searching.WordCounter < resources/searching/tinyTale.txt
 ```

+executes the *WordCounter* Java class, in the *searching* package, that takes in input a stream from a file (not the file name !) containing text and writes, in the standard output, the number of distinct words and the complete words list.

 ### Compile and execute using Maven
 You can compile all the Java classes using Maven